beezy12/back-end-capstone-journal/README.md

 A journalling app I built as my back-end capstone using the MEAN stack.
 Focuses on user experience, but also displays understanding of the MEAN stack and MVC structure.

-Authentication in required.
+Authentication is required.
 User can create an account, password is stored using encryption.
 User can create a journal entry employing a rich text editor, and can assign a tag.
 Entry is stored in the database using Mongo.
-Upon login, all former journal entries are shown and can be clicked on to view or edit.
+Upon login, all former journal entries are shown and can be clicked on to view, edit, or delete.
 User can also upload photos to be used as a background, or mixed into a journal post for an added experience.
+Employed the use of Google maps API to show the user's location when a post was made.

 Technologies used:
-mongo, express, angular, node, angular-ui-router, html, css, javascript, bootstrap, jade, sass, gulp, mongoose, npm, bower
+mongo, express, angular, node, angular-ui-router, html, css, javascript, bootstrap, materialize, jade, sass, gulp, mongoose, npm, bower